This mega menu is not fully functional and still being developed. Please use the Brands menu to view all products in each brand.

 Add up to five columns

-If the Defra Approved or Defra Smoke Exempt Stove is also a multi fuel stove, for example like the famous Morso 1412 Squirrel or Hi-Flame's popular Precision II, then provided you choose an Approved Smokeless Fuel from Defra's list, like a smokeless Anthracite oval, and the stove manufacturer's manual also says that such fuels are not prohibited, then the answer is 'yes'.
-However, burning damp wood or other wet fuel will create nuisance smoke and, irrespective of whether or not the stove is Defra Approved, you will be in breach of the Clean Air Act and risk prosecution if you cause excessive smoke which upsets your neighbours.
+If the DEFRA Approved or DEFRA Smoke Exempt Stove is also a multi-fuel stove, for example like excellent Hi-Flame Brogan, then provided you choose an Approved Smokeless Fuel from DEFRA's list, like a smokeless Anthracite oval, and the stove manufacturer's manual also says that such fuels are not prohibited, then the answer is 'yes'.
+However, burning damp wood or other wet fuel will create nuisance smoke and, irrespective of whether or not the stove is DEFRA Approved, you will be in breach of the Clean Air Act and risk prosecution if you cause excessive smoke which upsets your neighbours.

 Get a sneak peek on upcoming news and promos